gurhar1133/Outty/docs/Tools.md

 * Testing: unittests originally, now using Flask-test (see TESTING.md for more details)

-* Deployment: Heroku, Docker, Github-Secrets, Github-Actions
+* Deployment: Heroku, Docker, Github-Secrets, Github-Actions.
+See RunApp.md for Docker usage for running the app locally

 * Code Editors: VS-code, vim, Atom